 - This After Ease Extract was recommended by a reader for afterbirth pains too, but it wouldn’t have come here in time.

 Even these raggedy old breasts that have nursed kiddos for a total of five years already take a little “breaking in” for another new little one.
-I’ve always used lanolin and/or a prescription “magic all-purpose nipple cream” (I wonder how much that costs?!) in the past, but this time I was happy to have a sample from Earth Mama Angel Baby: Natural Nipple Butter.
+I’ve always used lanolin and/or a prescription “magic all-purpose nipple cream” (I wonder how much that costs?!) in the past, but this time I was happy to have a sample from Earth Mama Organics: Natural Nipple Butter.
 It did the job just fine.

 If you’re considering buying a tub, go with the smaller size unless you’re on your first baby – I didn’t even come close to using half of the 1-oz. size, and it’s not something that it seems like I should pass on to another new mom, you know?